 In addition to handling customer requests, chatbots deliver incredible business value by streamlining the workflows of internal employees.

 The growing presence of chatbots on customer-facing websites has resulted in quick and automatic answers to most online inquiries.
-However, it’s crucial not to overlook value of chatbots for internal use by employees.
+However, it’s crucial not to overlook the value of chatbots for internal use by employees.

 To maximize your support performance, it is essential to employ the right tools.
 When it comes to matching customer queries to the right answers, our natural language processing engine powers the Inbenta Chatbot to achieve 90% efficiency, responding to customer inquiries within milliseconds of hitting the enter key.
 As a customer-facing tool, chatbots can be highly effective in reducing support costs, increasing customer satisfaction, and boosting the number of successful digital transactions.